-Qatar emir meets Libyan official, renews support for Tripoli
+Qatar emir meets Libyan Presidential Council chairman, reaffirms support for Tripoli

 The chairman of the Libyan Presidential Council met Qatar's emir in Doha on Wednesday as ties between the North African country's UN-backed government and the Gulf kingdom continue to strengthen.

 Libya's Dr. Mohammed Al-Menfi and Qatar's Tamim bin Hamad Al-Thani held a session of official talks, in which ways to improve relations between the two countries were discussed, according to the state-run Qatar News Agency.

 Al-Menfi thanked the Emir for his "continued support" for Libya.

 The Emir also affirmed that Qatar would continue to provide support to Libya in order to restore unity and stability to the war-torn country.